A Confusion of Princes: Plot summary

-The academy as a whole is caught unawares; but Khemri is doing extra drills as punishment for his demerits with Mekbi Troopers - the principal and pseudo-autonomous ground forces of the Empire.
+The academy as a whole is caught unawares but Khemri is doing extra drills as punishment for his demerits with Mekbi Troopers, modified humanoid soldiers treated as disposable.
 Though he and all his Mekbi troops are killed, they successfully repel the Sad-Eye incursion, earning him several medals.
 The Commandant, who hates him, becomes mentally unstable after this and attempts to kill Khemri for resembling one of the academy's best cadets, Atalin.
 Khemri survives and manages to kill the Commandant; the Imperial Mind meanwhile hushes this up, and reports that the Commandant was killed in action against the Sad-Eyes.
 Despite this, it becomes clear to House Jerrazis that Khemri killed him; as a result, when his first year at the academy is over and he is eligible for duels, the Imperial Mind immediately transfers him to a supply station far away from the Empire.
 Though initially dreading the job, Khemri finds that the 'supply station' is in fact just a cover for the Adjustment service, the secret service of the Empire.
 He is then given a choice; either he can go through the test to become an Adjuster, or he can remain at the supply station, in which case he will be immediately assassinated by House Jerrazis.
-He chooses the test, and is given 4 months of training in 4 different artificial environments- but in a body that doesn't possess his augmented features.
+He chooses the test, and is given four months of training in four different artificial environments- but in a body that doesn't possess his augmented features.